 How to Zest and Juice a Lemon

-Since we are using both fresh lemon zest and juice in this recipe, it's important to start by removing the zest from the lemons before juicing them.
-Trying to zest an already juiced lemon is not an easy task!
+Since we are using both fresh lemon zest and juice in this recipe, it's important to start by zesting the lemons before juicing them.
+A good zester will make this task easier.

 Remember to only zest the coloured part of the citrus fruit, the white pith underneath is bitter and will impart a bitter taste to your baked goods.